 Pen and Ink, 9 x 6.5 inches, 2000

-Koo-Koo's real name was Minnie Woolsey, and for a short time she performed
+Koo-Koo's real name was Minnie Woolsey, a native of Georgia born in 1880.
+For a short time she performed

-in a semblance of a Native American costume under the name “Mini Ha Ha”.
+in a semblance of a Native American costume under the name “Minnie Ha Ha”.

-very nearly like that of a baby bird, a resemblance that was enhanced by
+disorder Virchow-Seckel syndrome, Woolsey had a bald head shaped quite like that of a baby bird, a resemblance that was enhanced

 A photograph of a sideshow front featuring Koo-Koo may be seen here.